Elijah1111/441-FP/README.md

 The night is dark and there are obstacles ahead!
 Play as a small horse running through a desolated city at night.
 Jump over abandoned structures that block your path.
 Position yourself using A and D, pressing W to leap over the towers.
 Be careful, though; if you hit a tower you'll loose one of your valuable 4 lives.
 If you run out of lives you'll have to start all over.
 There's a score in the top right that tracks how far you've made it.
 How far do you think you can go?

 Outside of general gameplay, there a several controls that alter the world and interaction.
 Pressing P will pause obstacles (and the score), while pressing O will spawn extra obstacles.
 If you hold down SHIFT while pressing P, however, the background will freeze in place.
 Pressing O while holding SHIFT will also spawn extra background objects.
 Finally, pressing 0 (zero) will exit gameplay in put you in free camera mode where you can move around the world.
 Pressing WASD will change where you look, and SPACE or SPACE + SHIFT will move you forwards or backwards respectively.

+Easter Eggs: \
+What is that red ball light in the background.
+Maybe I should use free cam to look at it... \
+Wonder what happens if you fly outside the skybox...

 ## Compilation